 Allday is a new-wave Rap/R&B artist hailing from Adelaide, Australia.
-His lyricism is both genuine and candid, and his vocals are in every way addictive.
-It’s the kind of music that you can’t play just once.
-On August 9th, Allday is making an appearance in Brooklyn to showcase his latest LP, “Speeding”.
+He blends lyrical candor with vocal gentility, and the ladies can’t stop listening.
+It’s the kind of music that you’ll never play just once.
+On August 9th, Allday takes on Brooklyn to showcase his latest LP, “Speeding”.
 Here’s our interview with him:

 1. So we heard you dropped out of school and spent “months on end” just perfecting your craft as a musician.
 What exactly were you working on?
 Vocals?
 Songwriting?
 Engineering?

 I don’t really know when that was exactly.
 I don’t know what my bio says.
 Those things are weird.
 I did go to art school for a while and after that I decided to focus on music because it seemed to be blowing up.
 The rap lyrics part was the one thing I had, all the other stuff I had to learn on the go.

 2. Personally, I love your music not just because it sounds good, but because it’s so authentic.
 Your lyrics seem like mental quotes from an everyday lifestyle.
 When you write, are you drawing on personal experience or trying to create your own reality for us to enjoy?

 Thank you!
 It’s usually directly referenced from life.
 Luckily I lead a pretty emotionally tumultuous life so I always have something sad to say.
 Sometimes I don’t know what I’m writing about and then it usually comes true later, it must be from my subconscious desires or something.